RetroDECK/RetroDECK/wiki-rtd/docs/wiki_devices/linux_desktop/linux-software.md

 ## BoilR

 BoilR will show games from other games platforms in your Steam library.
 It uses the Steam 3rd party shortcuts feature and does not require you to set up anything.
 You can also use BoilR to manually and automatically download custom art from SteamGridDB.
-It's already in flathub.
+It's already in Flathub.

 _Made by Philipk_